Topological Weyl semi-metal materials and devices

 - An excellent academic record

-- Experience with MATLAB is a must
+- Experience with cleanrooms and/or low-temperature measurements is meriting

-- Experience with COMSOL is meriting
+- Experience with MATLAB or Python is a must

 - Excellent English communication skills